 How much supervision will Camp Shalom provide for my camper?

-Our staff are put through an intensive, 1-week/40 hour, professional training before they begin working at camp.
-In addition, all staff are CPR and First Aid Certified and have been fingerprinted and passed a background check/ LiveScan.
+Our staff are put through an intensive, one-week, professional training before they begin working at camp.
+In addition, all staff are CPR and First Aid Certified and have been fingerprinted and have passed a background check/ LiveScan.
 Our staff ratios are in accordance with American Camping Association guidelines.

 What should my child bring/wear to camp?

 This will all be included in our parent packet sent out prior to camp, and also in email blasts leading up to camp.
-The basics include lunch, water bottle, sunscreen, swim suit and towel.
-Camp Shalom only provides snack for ages 18 months-kindergarten.
+The basics include lunch, small snack, water bottle, sunscreen, swim suit and towel.
+Camp Shalom provides snack for preschool campers.
 Campers should wear closed-toe shoes and comfortable clothes that can get dirty.
 PLEASE LABEL EVERYTHING WITH YOUR CAMPER’S NAME.

 What is Camp Shalom’s food policy?

 All food provided by Camp Shalom (snack, cooking time, etc.) will be kosher-style, vegetarian, and nut-free.
 All food that campers bring from home must be vegetarian as well (fish is okay, with the exception of shellfish).
-Please do not send your camper with meat, shellfish, peanut butter, or nuts in their lunches.
+Please do not send your camper with meat, shellfish, peanuts, or tree nuts in their lunches.
 For a list of yummy lunch ideas see the Camp Shalom Parent Packet.